Error function: Properties

 The integrand f = exp(−z^{2}) and f = erf(z) are shown in the complex z-plane in the figures at right with domain coloring.

 The error function at +∞ is exactly 1 (see Gaussian integral).
 At the real axis, erf z approaches unity at z → +∞ and −1 at z → −∞.
 At the imaginary axis, it tends to ±i∞.

 Taylor series

-The error function is an entire function; it has no singularities (except that at infinity) and its Taylor expansion always converges, but is famously known "[...] for its bad convergence if ."
+The error function is an entire function; it has no singularities (except that at infinity) and its Taylor expansion always converges.
+For x >> 1, however, cancellation of leading terms makes the Taylor expansion unpractical.

-The defining integral cannot be evaluated in closed form in terms of elementary functions, but by expanding the integrand e−z^{2} into its Maclaurin series and integrating term by term, one obtains the error function's Maclaurin series as:
+The defining integral cannot be evaluated in closed form in terms of elementary functions (see Liouville's theorem), but by expanding the integrand e−z^{2} into its Maclaurin series and integrating term by term, one obtains the error function's Maclaurin series as:

 which holds for every complex number z.
 The denominator terms are sequence A007680 in the OEIS.

+It is a special case of Kummer's function:

 For iterative calculation of the above series, the following alternative formulation may be useful:

 because −(2k − 1)z^{2}/k(2k + 1) expresses the multiplier to turn the kth term into the (k + 1)th term (considering z as the first term).

 The imaginary error function has a very similar Maclaurin series, which is:

 which holds for every complex number z.